NxPKG/khulnasoft-docs/content/security-center/intel-apis/index.md

 # Threat Intelligence APIs

-Cloudflare provides a series of endpoints covering various areas of internet security and insights.
+Khulnasoft provides a series of endpoints covering various areas of internet security and insights.

 | Intelligence Endpoint | Definition |
 | --- | --- |